 As our counties begin to reopen it may not be possible to gather all your guests so a small ceremony at your local courthouse is an easy route.
 If you haven’t applied for your marriage license online, then the chances are that you visited your county or city courthouse when you picked up your license.
 Courthouses are often centrally located historic buildings that look wonderful in photos.

 ABC15 in Phoenix, AZ shared Katrina and Eric's story last month.
-The two decided on a courthouse mini ceremony with their four parents, photographer, and the judge.
+The two decided on a courthouse mini-ceremony with their four parents, the photographer, and the judge.
 Ninety-eight percent of their anticipated 200 guests were out of town but they know they'll be able to meet up and fully celebrate soon.

 Gather with a few neighbors and important family members to create a low-key wedding experience where everyone can witness your heartfelt vows in the comfort of a local oasis.
 This is a wonderful brunch or evening idea so that you can continue the occasion with a picnic or barbecue.